Florida chicken tender restaurant chain plans to add 4 venues each in Charleston, Columbia

 A Florida-based chicken tender restaurant is expanding into South Carolina and other locations across the Southeast with plans to add eight locations in the Palmetto State.

-Huey Magoo's plans to open four locations each in the Charleston and Columbia metro areas while also adding five venues each in Georgia and Tennessee, the Orlando-based company announced this week.
+Huey Magoo's proposes to open four locations each in the Charleston and Columbia metro areas while also adding five each in Georgia and Tennessee, the Orlando-based company announced this week.

 Franchisee Don Bauer of Mount Pleasant said the physical locations in the Lowcountry and Midlands have not been determined.